 This guide, called TV Tab and published by the Sunday Democrat & Chronicle, came out long after Sea Hunt filming had stopped but, Sea Hunt was still showing as illustrated by the listings in this guide and, the article about Lloyd Bridges new show, The Loner, refers to his long and successful career as the frogman hero, Mike Nelson.

-The front cover is a color caricature of Lloyd in his new role, sidearm and all.
-The full page article on page 24 has a nice picture of him.
-It’s definitely Mike Nelson regardless of what he is called.
+The cover is a color caricature of Lloyd in his new role, sidearm and all.
+The full page article on page 24 has a nice picture too.
+It’s definitely Mike Nelson regardless of what he’s called.

 Why do I have a TV guide from 1989?
 Simple – it has picture of Lloyd Bridges on the front cover (although in a suit & tie AND wearing a fedora) but also a nice, long article (1 ½ pages) with several great color pictures including one of Mike Nelson standing with Zale Parry.

-Sorry, if you don’t think this is legitimate Sea Hunt memorabilia, subtract 1 from my total list of Sea Hunt items.
+Sorry, if you don’t think this is legitimate Sea Hunt memorabilia, subtract 1 from my total.